• Skip to primary navigation

 Instructions

-Place in a large pot with plenty of water and 2 teaspoon salt.
-Boil until barely fork tender.
-Drain and chill.
+Place in a large pot with plenty of water and 2 teaspoons of salt.
+Boil until barely fork tender, check the potatoes at 8 minutes.

-Return the drained potatoes to the pot and place on ice to help speed the chilling.
+Tips on Chilling the Cooked Potatoes: Return the drained potatoes to the pot and place it on a layer of ice in the kitchen sink to help speed the chilling or place the potatoes in a large bowl in the refrigerator for 20 minutes.

 Once chilled, place the potatoes in a large bowl.